sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-extraction.rst

 Tokenization is the process of taking text (such as a sentence) and breaking it into individual terms (usually words).

-More details are at Spark MLlib/ML docs page :
+For more details please visit the Spark MLlib/ML docs page at the following link:

 https://spark.apache.org/docs/latest/ml-features#tokenizer